mat3u/mat3u.github.io/_posts/2018-03-21-HATEOAS-Where-my-application-is.md

 ---

-Building software that is *HATEOAS* enabled is a challenging task.
+Building a software that is *HATEOAS* enabled is a challenging task.
 There is limited number of frameworks/libraries that supports the fight.
-Additionally,  good design of our domain should be even better - to build relevant link we need to introspect the state of the domain and context of request.
+Additionally, good design of our domain should be even better - to build relevant link we need to introspect the state of the domain and the context of request.
 And this is just the tip of an iceberg.

-In this part of the series I’ll be talking about the links - how do we know how this link should actually look like?
+In this part of the series I’ll be talking about links - how do we know how link should look like?
 How do we even know how our application is visible to the world?

 <!--more-->

-## How to build link that actually points to our application ;)
+## How to build link that points to our application ;)
-This problem may sound funny, but it is real!
+This problem may sounds funny, but it is real!
 Let’s look at following example:

 Standard case right now, backend application with *HATEOAS* and SPA client.
 From the backend we are naively returning relative (to our service) links to resources (I’ll skip versioning for simplicity):